gloverab/confluence-server-to-bookstack-importer/README.md

 - `npm install`

 ## Usage
-To import a folder, run:
+To import a folder of HTML files to bookstack, run:
 `node import.js run <subdirectory-in-html-folder>`

 For example, if you're trying to import `./html/IT-stuff`: